 This is because it’s very easy to find shady groups of people there, especially around the typical narrow streets of Genoa (called “vicoli” there).

-The so-called “dangerous” parts of Genoa (but only at night and if you are alone) are as follows: part of the historical Centre (Via Prè, Via San Luca, Via Gramsci, Piazza Caricamento, Via della Maddalena and Via del Campo ), Cornigliano, Sampierdarena, Certosa, Begato.
+The so-called “dangerous” parts of Genoa (but only at night and if you are alone) are as follows: part of the historical Centre (Via Prè, Via San Luca, Via Gramsci, Piazza Caricamento, Via Della Maddalena and Via del Campo ), Cornigliano, Sampierdarena, Certosa, Begato.

 Pickpocketing is the most prominent form of crime that represents a threat for tourists, especially since pickpockets often work in teams or are in some sort of a deal with the street vendors.

-Similar thing happens with beggars – they work in organizations and because of that begging is pretty common in larger cities of Italy, but tourists are unlikely to experience aggressive beggars.
+A similar thing happens with beggars – they work in organizations and because of that begging is pretty common in larger cities of Italy, but tourists are unlikely to experience aggressive beggars.

-- Visas - Visa is not required for any stays shorter than 90 days, and members of EU (Schengen) can stay in Italy for as long as they like.
+- Visas - Visa is not required for any stays shorter than 90 days, and members of the EU (Schengen) can stay in Italy for as long as they like.
 Be sure that your passport is valid for at least six months from your planned date of return to the country you're visiting.
 However, if you are not sure about your visa status, contact your local Italian embassy for further information.

-- Currency - Currency in Genoa is euro, like in most popular European destinations.
+- Currency - Currency in Genoa is the euro, like in most popular European destinations.
 Sightseeing and visiting all the remarkable landmarks in Bologna can add up to a high budget.
 Take into account that you'll need about 70€ per day, including accommodation.

 - Weather - Genoa is located on the western Mediterranean, sheltered by the surrounding hills and mountains.
 The climate in Genoa is warm and temperate, characterized by winter months that are much rainier than the summer months in Genoa.